georgelzh/SoundCloud-FullStack/README.md

 # what is covered in this project?
-Topics related:
+Topics related:\n
-front-end - Jinja & HTML/CSS
+front-end - Jinja & HTML/CSS\n
-back-end - python & mongodb
+back-end - python & mongodb\n
-file-storage: mongodb-gridfs
+file-storage: mongodb-gridfs\n
-back-end driver - pymongo & flask-pymongo
+back-end driver - pymongo & flask-pymongo\n
-http & cookies & responses
+http & cookies & responses\n

 This project has function such as